marsdrums/ReSTIR-reworking/1) RIS, reservois, and ReSTIR.md

 >[!WARNING]
 > Warnings are used to indicate parts of the algorithm which are not currently working, or some things that may be worth trying in my opinion.

-By the end of this guide/article/whatever, i'll summarize in the same place all the critical aspects that need some further work.
+By the end of this guide/article/whatever, i'll summarize in the same place all the critical aspects that need further working.

 # Some necessary info and annoying math about importance resampling, reservoirs and ReSTIR